andrewdisley/tlicycling-static/src/pages/home.md

   title: TLI Cycling Membership
   subtitle:
   body: >
     Membership of TLI Cycling is available to everybody aged 6 years and over.
-The cost is £10 for those aged 6 - 16 years, £20 for those aged 16 ans over and £10 for Associcate membership (Non racing).
+The cost is £10 for those aged 6 - 16 years, £20 for those aged 16 and over and £10 for Associcate membership (Non racing).
   button:
     link: /membership/
     text: TLI Cycling Membership